Thank You for Reaching Out

 3. How can you find a job?

-I've found jobs mostly through people I know, and once through a recruiter.
+I've found jobs mostly through people I know, and twice through recruiters.

 Don't meet people for the sake of finding a job.
 Meet people by being active in your community and doing good work.
 Go to a meetup.
 Talk to people.
 Help where you can.
 Give a talk about something you know or are learning about.
 Help out on a community project.
 Keep developing new skills.